 Let’s wrap this up.

 Online lead generation has the power to turn your marketing strategy into a good dough.

 Using special offers, CTAs, online surveys, landing pages, and promoting them through various communication channels can reduce your costs per lead and help you get some new sales prospects.

 Still fuzzy?
-Resort to an email marketing agency to help you sort things out.
+Resort to an email marketing agency or a lead generation company to help you sort things out.

 Even though you might end up using a variety of lead generation techniques simultaneously, remember to never stop testing new approaches.

 After all, certain lead generation channels might dry up after a while or simply become unsustainable as your business grows.